Updates from Peruzzi

 Impact

-Delivery: The PoC was delivered in just 10 days - a rapid turnaround that exceeded expectations.
+Delivery: The impact was remarkable.
+The PoC was delivered in just 10 days - a rapid turnaround that exceeded expectations.
 The solution was fully integrated with email, Jira, and document management tools, and was tested thoroughly to ensure that it met the client’s needs.

 Efficiency: The AI-powered assistant dramatically improved the efficiency of the client’s legal teams by automating routine tasks, reducing the time spent on inbox management and follow-ups.
 With a human-in-the-loop supervision model, legal professionals could quickly review and approve draft responses, enabling them to focus on more critical work.